-- 1) Each module concludes with an exam. - 2) The exam may consist of a number of tests. - A test can be split into components and administered during multiple sessions.
-The results of these components are not registered in SIS, but should be made available to students in Blackboard. - a) The student has the right to inspect recent model test questions or model tests, or old tests and their keys, along with the norm for assessment. - b) The time allotted to administering a test may not exceed three hours (180 minutes). - 4) Test results are expressed as a number from 1 to 10 with a single decimal, or as 'pass' / 'fail'. - 5) Exam results are expressed as a whole number from 1 to 10. - 6) Exam results are rounded to the nearest whole number. - 7) The module examiner consults with any other examiners involved in the module prior to determining the exam results for the module (Article 4.2).
-This consultation should preferably take place during a module assessment meeting. - 8) Credits may only be issued for a study unit once the relevant exam has been passed.
-Credits are not issued for components of study units and/or tests that have been passed. - 9) If a student fails to complete a module during the current academic year by passing the relevant exam, then the student may participate in the module once again in the following academic year (as long as the student is enrolled).
-In some cases, it is possible to carry over test results for specific modules to the next academic year.
-The programme-specific part of these Regulations specifies the tests to which this provision applies, along with any applicable conditions.
-If modules are shared by multiple degree programmes, than the specific exceptions are to be identical for all programmes. - 10) If a student receives more than one authorized result for one and the same unit of study, the highest result will apply.
-This also applies to tests and components of tests. - 11) The examiner or module coordinator publishes the following details in SIS (the course catalogue in Osiris): credits, course objectives and content of the study unit, language of tuition, prerequisites, required and recommended study materials, teaching methods and assessment.
+- The Executive Board is responsible for the practical organization of exams and tests. - 2) Each module concludes with an exam. - a) The thesis is a public document that will be published in the Repository of the Library of the University. - b) The examination board can under specific circumstances deviate from this rule.
+Students can sumbit a request on this subject at the examination Board. - 3) The exam may consist of a number of tests3. - 4) A test can be split into components and administered during multiple sessions.
+The results of these components are not registered in SIS, but should be made available to students in Blackboard. - a) The student has the right to inspect recent model test questions or model tests, or old tests and their keys, along with the norm for assessment. - b) The time allotted to administering a test may not exceed three hours (180 minutes). - 5) Test results are expressed as a number from 1 to 10 with a single decimal, or as 'pass' / 'fail'. - 6) Exam results are expressed as a whole number from 1 to 1045. - 7) Exam results are rounded to the nearest whole number. - 8) The module examiner consults with any other examiners involved in the module prior to determining the exam results for the module (Article 4.2).
+This consultation should preferably take place during a module assessment meeting. - Credits may only be issued for a study unit once the relevant exam has been passed.
+Credits are not issued for components of study units and/or tests that have been passed.